Tavi007/ElementalCombat-Datapacks/README.md

   - more to come later
 - (Long) swords, axes and hoes/scythes have the style "slash"
 - Daggers, spears, tridents and pickaxes have the style "stab"
+- Any item, that is able to shoot stuff, has the style "projectile" to better show what it will do.
+- Wands are similar, but will have the style "magic"
+- Throwable explosives is again similar, but with style "explosion"